 After all, it’s all about making smart display decisions.
 Not showy ones.
 And here’s how you can use small screens for digital signage in a way that boosts your business.

 Captive target viewers need these displays for digital signage

 Say you’re walking in your target viewer’s shoes for the day.
 Pretend you’re shopping in your store.
-Where would he or she have the most time to either get up close and personal with your TVs or have enough down-time to focus on your content?
+Where would a shopper have the most time to either get up close and personal with your TVs or have enough downtime to focus on your content?
 That’s exactly where small screens for digital signage can work big wonders.

 Additionally, because they’re not zipping through at quantum speed, your target viewers have the time and proximity to focus on your quality content.
 Plus, they’re more open to paying attention and acting upon your marketing message.
 Because with small screens for digital signage, it’s almost like you’re speaking to them alone, and not shouting at the crowds.

 Less real estate lets you tailor your message